KonstantinaStrantzali/first-milestone-project/README.md

-<h1 align ="center">Prosperity Spa Website</h1>
+<h1 align ="center">Purity Spa Website</h1>

-## User-Centric Frontend Development First Milestone Project.
+## <h3 align="center"> User-Centric Frontend Development First Milestone Project. </h3>

 ![Mockup](md.images/projects-responsive-viewports.png)

-This is a Purity Spa Website, a fictional Spa Leisure Centre, which is created and designed to be responsive and accessible
+This is a Purity Spa Website, a fictional Spa Leisure Centre, which is targeted at the prospective clients who are interested in experiencing spa treatments and other spa facilities offered.
+This static-website is designed to be responsive and accessible on all types of devices and created for educational purposes, to show my understanding and skills in design and development using HTML CSS and Bootstrap.